angular/dgeni/ROADMAP.md

 * It should be able to host multiple versions of a project
 * It should allow linking between components in different projects/versions

-## angular.js docs
+## AngularJS docs

-The angular.js docs website and the original consumer of dgeni.
+The AngularJS docs website and the original consumer of dgeni.
 We need to keep this updated with the latest changes to dgeni.
-Moving forward AngularJS V2 consists of multiple interdependent projects, written in ES6, which will all need a website (see dgeni-docs) to display their documentation.
+Moving forward Angular consists of multiple interdependent projects, written in TypeScript, which will all need a website (see dgeni-docs) to display their documentation.

 [contributing]: https://github.com/angular/dgeni/blob/master/CONTRIBUTING.md